vinay-ramesh/React-hooks/README.md

    - ref: **https://blog.webdevsimplified.com/2020-04/use-state/**

 2. UseEffect
    Helps to fetch or load the data to component when its mounted.
-And also detects the sideEffects happend in the component **Syntax** useEffect(() => {
+And also detects the sideEffects happend in the component.
+   **Syntax**
+   useEffect(() => {